-Targets, Indicators & Strategies for successful performance In the Directions of becoming Baseline data aggression in the Oceania region and our diplomatic stance and policies are likewise set towards hawkishness rather than peace and global collaboration, they are undermining not improving national security and the risk of war, develop a draft integrated defence, diplomacy and security strategy to ensure peace in our Gov 11 A just participant on the global stage. global average temperature rises to 2°C by 2100."
+Targets, Indicators & Strategies Governance 12 - Peace & security for successful performance In the Directions of becoming Baseline data aggression in the Oceania region and our diplomatic stance and policies are likewise set towards hawkishness rather than peace and global collaboration, they are undermining not improving national security and the risk of war, develop a draft integrated defence, diplomacy and security strategy to ensure peace in our Gov 11 A just participant on the global stage. global average temperature rises to 2°C by 2100."
 In effect, the Australian National Outlook 2019 identified that up to the year 2060, the prospects for positive economic outcomes for Australia (GDP growth per capita) are halved in the event of fractious international relations.
-Source: NAB & CSIRO, Australian National Outlook, 2019 region based on acknowledgement of the following geopolitical realities for the 21st century: • that Australia's traditional allies of the USA and the UK cannot and should not be relied on to come to Australia's aid in the event of a military or economic threat from an external source; • that Australia cannot expect that in the event of a global clash between superpowers A nation leading in Gov 13 empathy & global cohesion.
+Source: NAB & CSIRO, Australian National Outlook, 2019 region based on acknowledgement of the following geopolitical realities for the 21st century: that Australia's traditional allies of the USA and the UK cannot and should not be relied on to come to Australia's aid in the event of a military or economic threat from an external source; that Australia cannot expect that in the event of a global clash between superpowers A nation leading in Gov 13 empathy & global cohesion.
 In 2020, Australia's relationship with its biggest trading partner, China, deteriorated significantly, resulting in the loss of between \$19 billion and \$40 billion in annual exports to China.
-But in 2021, Australia: • had no strategy in place either for restoring relations with China or restoring our reputation clash between superpowers (China, the USA, Russia) that Asian countries (eg., Japan and India) will side with Australia against China; that continuation of the post-WWII exclusive reliance on the USA alliance and the ANZUS Treaty now works against Australian security objectives wherever and whenever pursuit of the USA's objectives and interests undermines Soc 1 A safe home. as a mature, respected collaborative, trading and research partner with other countries; in foreign policy, was stoking fractiousness with China, rather than developing policies to ensure that China's inevitable global ascendancy will work in Australia's favour; was over-reliant on stability in the Oceania region; that the only feasible strategy for Australia in armed conflict is to avoid it entirely and that soft power resources - built steadily on the basis of ethical and cooperative behaviour by Australia in trade, climate change, human rights, humanitarian aid, Productive and Econ 9 prosperous through fair trade agreements. expansion of defence and "hard power" hawkish stances that are provocative of war, and was under-reliant on diplomatic strategy and accumulation of "soft power" for prevention of war.
-Source: Australian Community Futures Planning, The State of Australia in 2020, Episode 4 Part 2.
+But in 2021, Australia: had no strategy in place either for restoring relations with China or restoring our reputation (China, the USA, Russia) that Asian countries (eg., Japan and India) will side with Australia against China; that continuation of the post-WWII exclusive reliance on the USA alliance and the ANZUS Treaty now works against Australian security objectives wherever and whenever pursuit of the USA's objectives and interests undermines Soc 1 A safe home. as a mature, respected collaborative, trading and research partner with other countries; in foreign policy, was stoking fractiousness with China, rather than developing policies to ensure that China's inevitable global ascendancy will work in Australia's favour; was over-reliant on stability in the Oceania region; that the only feasible strategy for Australia in armed conflict is to avoid it entirely and that soft power resources - built steadily on the basis of ethical and cooperative behaviour by Australia in trade, climate change, human rights, humanitarian aid, Productive and Econ 9 prosperous through fair trade agreements.

 Governance 12 - Peace & security

 Targets, Indicators & Strategies In the Directions of becoming Baseline data

-for successful performance the Encotions of Ecociming in
+for successful performance the Directions of Decoming in

 observance of the rule of See Note for further baseline

 law, and just participation in analysis and reference

 global forums (the UN, WTO, materials.

 WHO) - are therefore the

 only viable means

 (economically and

 strategically) by which

 Australia may secure its

 people and borders;

 and acknowledge that, given

 these new geopolitical realities,

 Australia cannot afford an

 approach to foreign relations in

 which strategies for defence and

 diplomacy are set to disable

 strategies for security, growth in

 national resilience, and peace.

 By 2024, establish a fully open

 program of community

 engagement on the draft

 integrated defence, diplomacy

 and security strategy, and

 incorporate feedback on the

 potential of the draft strategy to

 achieve the primary objectives of

 security, national resilience,

 economic prosperity and peace in

 our region.